AQSASEHAR/fabric-sales-medallion-project/README.md

 # 🔄 5.
 End-to-End Orchestration

+Microsoft Fabric **Raw to Landing — Ingests the raw sales data into the Landing area.
+Landing to Bronze — Loads the Landing data into the Bronze Delta table.
+Silver Transformation — Cleans, validates and transforms the Bronze data.Silver to Gold — Transforms the Silver data into business-ready Gold data.

-Microsoft Fabric **Data Pipelines** are used to orchestrate the complete data engineering workflow.
+Reporting: Power BI consumes the Gold-layer data for analytics and reporting.** are used to orchestrate the complete data engineering workflow.

 The pipeline connects the different stages of the project and ensures that the processing activities are executed in the required sequence.